SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - {collection} MUST be substituted by "domains", "hosts" or "contacts", referring to either [@!RFC5731], [@!RFC5732] or [@!RFC5733].

 - A trailing slash MAY be added to each request.
 Implementations MUST consider requests which only differ with respect to this trailing slash as identical.

-A specific object instance MUST be identified by {context-root}/ {version}/{collection}/{id} where {id} is a unique object identifier described in EPP RFCs.
+A specific EPP object instance MUST be identified by {context-root}/ {version}/{collection}/{id} where {id} is a unique object identifier described in EPP RFCs.

-An example domain name resource, for example.nl, would look like this:
+An example domain name resource, for domain name example.nl, would look like this:

 /repp/v1/domains/example.nl

-The level below a collection MUST be used to identify an object instance, the level below an object instance MUST be used to identify attributes of the object instance.
+The path segment after a collection path segment MUST be used to identify an object instance, the  path segment after an object instance MUST be used to identify attributes of the object instance.

 <!--TODO ISSUE 7: No need for XML payload for GET requests when URL identifies object -->